udexon/GOEHDOM/README.md

 3. Despite the above, changes to any existing code repository are being done one line at a time.

 4. What if we conceive a model to represent step 3?
+(See OEHDOM below.)

 5. If successful, step 4 would eventually increase the automation level improving code repositories.